LeonLow97-Sandbox/react-bootcamp/11-class-component/README.md

 - `componentDidMount()`
     - called once component mounted (was evaluated & rendered)
     - like `useEffect()` with no dependencies
+    - used when fetching data for the first time when the browser loads.
+(Send http request...)
 - `componentDidUpdate()`
     - called once component updated (was evaluated & rendered)
     - like `useEffect(..., [somevalue])` with some dependencies